Your New VU

 DUE BY JUNE 1

 Applying for housing is easy.
 The Transfer Housing Application will be available beginning May 1 at 8:00 a.m.
 CT and is due by June 1.
-After you obtain your VUnetID and password, please visit the Office of Housing and Residential Experience (OHARE) website and log in to the Housing Portal.
+After you obtain your VUnetID and password, and enroll in multifactor authentication (DUO), please visit the Housing and Residential Experience (OHARE) website and log in to the Housing Portal.
 Once logged in, please click on the Applications menu and complete the Transfer Housing Application.
 Please see below and visit the transfer student housing website for more detailed information.

 HOUSING OPTIONS AND ROOMMATES

 Transfer students are assigned to available vacancies in upper-division residential communities.
 Typically, transfer students are assigned to traditional double rooms or vacancies in suites/apartments with continuing upper-division students.
 Due to limited inventory, traditional single rooms will likely not be available.
-A limited number provide cluster housing for transfer students.
-Additionally, opportunities are available for transfer students to join LLC’s (Living Learning Communities) and the residential college communities.
+Additionally, opportunities are available for transfer students to join LLCs (Living Learning Communities).
 All spaces provide transfer students with opportunities to interact with current students.

 In order to request a specific roommate, you will need to submit the request by June 1 with your housing application.
 You will need the VUnetID of your preferred roommate (you do not need their password).
 Each student in the pair must request the other in order to be considered.
 If you do not make a specific roommate request, we will assign a roommate to you.
 Please note that Vanderbilt cannot guarantee that roommate requests will be honored.
 Only mutual roommate requests are considered.

 Factors to consider when searching for a roommate include your sleep habits (are you an early riser?) and study habits (when and where do you plan to study?), how you maintain your living space (tidy or casual), the ways you socialize and recreate, and your cultural interests and preferences.
-If you would like to have a roommate assigned, we will attempt to match you on the basis of answers to the living and study habits questions.
-The questions are part of the housing application, and all students must answer them.
+We will attempt to match you on the basis of answers to the living and study habits questions that are a required part of the housing application.
 Please keep in mind that habits change over time and students interpret questions differently.
 Because of this, we cannot guarantee that roommates will have similar living or study habits.

 REQUESTS FOR REASONABLE HOUSING ACCOMMODATIONS

-Transfer students seeking accessible housing accommodations for the 2022–23 academic year due to a chronic illness, mental health, or other disability-related limitation should contact Student Access (SA) prior to June 30.
+Transfer students seeking accessible housing accommodations for the 2023–24 academic year due to a physical, psychological, or other disability-related limitation should contact Student Access (SA) prior to June 1.

 The SA website provides information for students regarding reasonable accommodations, documentation guidelines, and other information about the office.
 All students who request an accessible housing accommodation due to a physical, psychological, or disability-related limitation must submit documentation from their diagnosing physician to SA.
-If SA determines that a housing accommodation is needed for access, they will notify the Office of Housing Assignments, who will contact you about your assignment.
+If SA determines that a housing accommodation is needed for access, they will notify Housing Assignments, and you will be assigned

-Please note that the Office of Housing Assignments will not accept directly any documentation or housing requests related to the student’s disability.
+Please note that Housing Assignments will not accept any documentation or housing requests related to the student’s disability.
 The office will make every effort to find an appropriate and reasonable assignment as recommended by SA.

 Housing Assignment Notification and Move-in Instructions